Sonny Kiriakis: Storylines

 Just before the article's release, Derrick (Spencer Neville), a customer at Sonny's club, inadvertently reveals to Sonny that Will and Paul are having an affair.
 A furious Sonny goes to confront Will only to be stabbed and left for dead by one of Victor's enemies.
 Victor and his wife Maggie Horton (Suzanne Rogers) discover Sonny and rush him to the hospital where he undergoes emergency surgery.
-Sonny initially wakes up with amnesia from the trauma but as his memories of the attack return—so does his anger toward Will.
+Sonny initially wakes up with amnesia from the trauma, but as his memories of the attack return—so does his anger toward Will.
 Sonny is shocked when he receives a visit from Paul and forces him to confirm the affair and throws him out.
 Sonny then confronts a defensive Will who confesses that he believes Sonny only married him because Paul had rejected him.
 Upset, Sonny decides separation is best and goes to Arizona to visit his brother Alex.
-Sonny later goes to Paris to work for Victor managing clubs and casinos.
+Sonny later goes to Paris to work for Victor, managing clubs and casinos.
 In October 2015, Sonny is devastated to learn Will has been murdered and he returns home to attend the funeral.
-Sonny leaves town again unable to shake the memories of Will and returns to Paris.
-In July 2016, Sonny moved back to Salem and within time, rekindles his relationship with Paul.
+Sonny leaves town again, unable to shake the memories of Will and returns to Paris.
+In July 2016, Sonny moved back to Salem and, within time, rekindled his relationship with Paul.
 In 2017, Sonny is named CEO of Titan Industries and also becomes engaged to Paul.
 Soon after, it is discovered that Will (now Chandler Massey) is alive with amnesia and has been living in Memphis with Susan Banks.
 Sonny ends his relationship with Paul, realizing his love for Will is greater.
 In August 2018, Will regains his memories and reciprocates his feelings for Sonny.
-In December 2018, Sonny is blackmailed into marrying Leo Stark, who threatened to turn Sonny and Will into the police for almost murdering him previously (albeit accidentally) if Sonny did not oblige; the marriage is later annulled.
-In June 2019, Sonny and Will remarry for the second time.
+In December 2018, Sonny is blackmailed into marrying Leo Stark, who threatened to turn Sonny and Will in to the police for almost murdering him previously (albeit accidentally) if Sonny did not oblige; the marriage is later annulled.
+In June 2019, Sonny and Will remarried for the second time.